contiv/netplugin/README.md

 (disjoint, overlapping) networks within a cluster.

 ####Auto-allocation of IP addresses
 The plugin can automatically manage the IP address pools and assign an appropriate IP address based on the subnet that was associated with the network.
 However this doesn't take away the flexibility to keep a specific IP address of a container, which can always be specified as shown earlier.
-To automatically allocate the IP address, just avoid specifying the IP address during endpoint creation, for example in the previous example:
+To automatically allocate the IP address, just avoid specifying the IP address during endpoint creation or endpoint description

-`netdcli -oper create -construct endpoint -net-id tenant1-net1 -container-id myContainer2 tenant1-net1-ep2`

 With this, associating containers with networks will ensure a unique IP address is assigned to the container